 In 2013 the IEEE History Center expanded its book publishing program with the publishing of New York Power, and The Birth of Electric Traction.
 In an attempt to explore social media, the History Center launched a blog on Tumblr and a Twitter feed.
 Beginning in 2011 with U-matic tapes, and continuing with 1/4" reel tapes in 2012, the History Center finished digitizing its audiovisual content with two 16mm films produced by Eta Kappa Nu.
 In conjunction with Rutgers University, the History Center co-sponsored three lectures: Janet Abbate described her research on women’s experiences in programming and computer science from the dawn of the digital age in the 1940s to the late 20th century; Liz Bruton spoke on "Blurred Lines: Interception and secrecy in World War One Telecommunications," and Bernard Carlson lectured on "Method in His Madness: Nikola Tesla and Disruptive Technologies."

-In 2014, after a re-evaluation of the best location for the IEEE History Center, the IEEE History Center relocated to Stevens Institute of Technology in Hoboken, NJ, USA, in the expectation that affiliation with with a leading technical University would be a better fit for the Center's interests and lead to increased opportunity for collaboration and influence.
-This has proven to be the case.
+In 2014, after a re-evaluation of the best location for the IEEE History Center, the IEEE History Center relocated to Stevens Institute of Technology in Hoboken, NJ, USA, and in 2020 relocated to the IEEE Operations Center in Piscataway, NJ.